aneykanj12/Brain-Tumor-Classification/README.md

 ## Overview

 Magnetic Resonance Imaging, or MRI for short, is a technique used in the medical field to take scans of inside the body.
-Applicationally this has many uses and works exceptionally well with brain scans and blah blah blah
+Applicationally this has many uses and works exceptionally well with brain scans and <br>
+blah blah blah

 ## License